 - Complementing Security Solutions

-Securing a business’ network takes a comprehensive approach that ensures all appliances are working correctly and that they haven’t been compromised.
+Securing a business’ network takes a comprehensive approach that ensures all appliances are working correctly and haven’t been compromised.
 Remote monitoring and management doesn’t replace a security information event management (SIEM) solution, but it can work with the SIEM.
 For example, RMM could share CPU usage data with security solutions to help spot malicious activity.

 - Managing Growing IT Environments